CoolCoderSJ/HCGateway/README.md

 # HCGateway
 HCGateway is a platform to let developers connect to the Health Connect API on Android via a REST API.
+You can view the documentation for the REST API [here](https://hcgateway.shuchir.dev/)

 The platform consists of two parts:
 - A REST API/server